24-Hour Houston ER with No Wait

 If your injury is severe or does not improve with initial care, seek professional medical attention at Heights Emergency Room.
 Our experienced medical team is equipped to provide advanced treatments and interventions:

-• Diagnostic Imaging: We use X-rays or MRIs to assess the extent of the injury and rule out fractures or more serious conditions.
+• Diagnostic Imaging: We use X-rays to assess the extent of the injury and rule out fractures or more serious conditions.

 • Advanced Pain Management: For more severe pain, we offer prescription medications and localized treatments to provide relief.